 From a culture of blame to a culture of accountability,

 From continuously applying quick fixes to addressing underlying systemic issues, and

 From seeing employees as a problem to control to a solution to harness.

 The terms blame, and accountability are too often conflated.
 When agencies blame and punish workers, they falsely believe that the agency and its employees are being accountable for their actions.
 Years of research have shown that blame may decrease accountability, since it inhibits the ability of the organization to learn and improve.
 Accountability engages frontline workers to be a part of the solution by providing their experience of how adverse events may have occurred and how they can be avoided in the future.
 Additionally, the agency is accountable to make improvements and to focus efforts and resources on becoming a more resilient and reliable organization.

 Towards addressing underlying systemic issues

 In the wake of failure, it is tempting for agencies to use quick fixes such as firing employees, adding new policy or retraining staff.
 This leaves agencies with the false impression that a problem has been resolved.
 However, agencies are still left with the systemic constraints and influences that contributed to an adverse event.
 This is commonly seen as treating symptoms instead of the source of the illness.
 Instead, agencies need to track and address the underlying systemic factors that are present in many adverse events and are likely to be present in the future.

-Common approaches to improvement whether following a critical incident, or not, typically target individual workers within an organization through new policies, training, work-aids or compliance.
+Common approaches to improvement whether following a critical incident, or not, typically target individual staff within an organization through new policies, training, work-aids or compliance.
 These approaches often make work more difficult through excessive tasks and increased complexity.
-Science and practice show that workers are a source of success, not failure.
-Enhancing safety is achieved through removing barriers and providing supportive systems for workers to achieve organizational outcomes.
+Science and practice show that staff are a source of success, not failure.
+Enhancing safety is achieved through removing barriers and providing supportive systems for staff to achieve organizational outcomes.
 Additionally, understanding where these enhancements can be added is informed by providing staff with a platform to share their knowledge and experience in a safe way.